talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

 The `Return to homepage` link works too.

-Sure our code could use a good refactor, to be made more pythonic and especially some **proper testing**, but we have come quite a long way.
+Sure our code could use a good refactor, to be made more Pythonic and especially some **proper testing**, but we have come quite a long way.

 ## Conclusion

-We stared from basic sockets and we ended up having a very primitive but "working" `HTTP sever/client` implementation.
+We started from basic sockets and we ended up having a very primitive but "working" `HTTP server/client` implementation.

 In the next part we will refactor our code and focus on giving our server the ability to serve multiple clients at the same time.
 Very exciting!